d3b4g/leonids/_posts/ropmev2.md

 #### Conclusion:

-I learned few new things from this challenge.
+This was a great challenge and a great learning experience for me.

-> You can find all code for this challenge from my github repo:
+> You can find all code for this challenge from my github repo: https://github.com/d3b4g/ropchallenges/